 - Domestically – Increasing the renewable content in diesel to 5% would equal 1.3 million tonnes of canola utilization and reduce greenhouse gases by 3.5 MT per year.

 - Internationally – Efforts to expand exports of seed, oil and meal to new and existing customers are being made, such as improved financing options for new customers.
-There’s also an opportunity to bolster capacity in Asia to resolve barriers to trade and develop markets by opening an export diversification office.
+There’s also an opportunity to bolster capacity in Asia to prevent and resolve barriers to trade.

 2) Support producers through this unprecedented uncertainty

 - On May 1, the Government of Canada announced its intention to increase loan limits under the Advance Payments Program (APP).
 The new regulations were implemented on June 3.

 - Work is ongoing to monitor market conditions closely, so that if action is needed in the future it is timely and effective.
 This includes asking for flexibility to adjust the current suite of business risk management programs, should they be needed.

 - The Canadian Canola Growers Association is leading producer support efforts, more information can be found on their blog.